 You will always be able to see the code name in the tooltip that appears if you hover your mouse over the “coding stripe”.
-The tooltip also shows you the assigned weight, the author of the coded segment, the date that the segment was coded, and the last time it was edited.
+The tooltip also shows the assigned weight, the creator of the coded segment, the date that the segment was coded, and the last time it was edited.

 Coding stripe column visualization options

 By clicking on the cogwheel icon in the coding stripe column (or with a right-click anywhere into the column) you can open a window with various visualization options for coded segments.

 - Only activated codes – You can choose to only display activated codes.

 - Only user – You can choose to only display coded segments created by a certain user.

 - Colors – You can choose to only display coded segments of certain colors.